alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 ==***I guess that the modes of understanding are to understand this mapping relation between the organisation of model data and the abstraction of T?***==

+### what T&S have to say about Sullivan
+“Sullivan’s argument refutes that DL models cannot be used for understanding merely due to some opacity, but the reliance on the implementation irrelevance of certain details, ==particularly their irrelevance to the target of understanding==, is essential for this defense.”
+(Shech and Tamir, 2022, p.
+10)